DmitriyShelihov/SquareSolver-/README.txt

 TESTING_MODE
 -----------------------------------------------------------------------------------------------

--Еhis mode provides pre-entered values in the file Tests.txt according to which the program will work.
+-This mode provides pre-entered values in the file Tests.txt according to which the program will work.

 -After execution, the user will receive detailed information about each test and the percentage distribution of successful and unsuccessful tests.
 ==================================================================================================================================================